 It is time the world should know that a peaceful world is far better than a violent world because development, is the positive change that enhances, promotes, and advances well-being and is a direct function of peace.
-While backwardness, which distorts, disfigures, diminishes, and impoverishes his well-being, is a direct product of insecurity.
-Thus, for Development to occur concerning the SDGs, Peace is non-negotiable.
+While which backwardness. distorts. disfigures, diminishes, and impoverishes his well-being, is a of insecurity. product Thus, direct for Development to occur concerning the SDGs, Peace is non-negotiable.